Wdifulvio523/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

 -- If egg breaks, middle floor is now top floor.
 If egg does not break, middle floor is now bottomr floor -- Find middle floor again, using the previous middle floor as top/bottom -- Keep doing this until I find `_f_`
+-- Using Binary search, I believe time complexity would be `O(log n)`.